Marine Conservation and Reef Research in Queensland

 - Immerse in a meaningful experiential service learning experience.

-- Explore the beauty in and around Townsville with easy access to the central section of the Great Barrier Reef.
+- Explore the beauty of serene and secluded Orpheus Island, Magnetic Island and Townsville with easy access to the central section of the Great Barrier Reef.

 - Meet people from all over Australia and possibly the world while expanding your horizons.

 - This volunteer experience is a natural stepping stone to an overseas program that offers a range of additional diverse cultural, environmental, sociological, marine and wildlife scenarios.
-Students who enjoy this program will naturally progress to the Marine Conservation in the Philippines and Marine Conservation in Belize programs, or another one of our conservation focused Volunteer Abroad Programs.
+Students who enjoy this program will naturally progress to the Marine Conservation in the Philippines and Marine Conservation and Dolphin Research in Tanzania programs, or another one of our conservation focused Volunteer Abroad Programs.
 Contact CISaustralia for more information.

 Please note that this itinerary is a sample only and subject to change due to circumstances out of anyone’s control (most commonly the weather).
 The onsite team will be flexible and adaptive and deliver the program and content to the best of their ability.
 All activities are guided by risk assessments that determine thresholds for wind speed.
 Fieldwork does not proceed in winds greater than 15knots and is also dependent on the wind direction as some bays are protected and others are not.